 On February 25, 2013, City Council approved a public private partnership approach for the sewage treatment plant upgrade.
 This means the City will have a single, long-term contract with a consortium of companies to design, build, finance, operate and maintain the plant.
 The City will continue to own and control the sewage treatment plant.

-Need to upgrade
+We need to upgrade

 - Protect public health and our environment,

-- Improve water quality for downstream residents and businesses, and
+- Improve water quality for downstream residents and businesses,

-Staff, residents and downstream neighbours
+Implications for residents and downstream neighbours